geoffreyangus/cs106r/notes/variables/variables.md

 </div>

-Each of these classes define the behavior of variables when interacting with the rest of the program.
+Each of these classes define the behavior of objects when interacting with the rest of the program.
 Let's go through each one of these variable classes and learn some more about what we can do.

 <a class="anchor-offset" id="integers" href="#integers"></a>
 ### Integers